 Words and phrases

-Tags: annoying arguments banned beauty black bleeding blood clever cold corridor crime criminals crying cuts dangerous dark death dreams eyes fire girlfriend golden gossip green hair handbag happy hate health horrible hot improvement kiss kissing knowledge laughing lessons letters lies murders news newspaper pale photographs pink plants practice pub rain rules rumours running scar scared scarlet smile surprises tea temper tired torture village warm weather wet white
+Tags: annoying arguments banned beauty/beautiful black bleeding blood clever cold corridor crime criminals crying cuts dangerous dark death dreams eyes fire girlfriend golden gossip green hair handbag happy hate health horrible hot improvement kiss kissing knowledge laughing lessons letters lies murders news newspaper pale photographs pink plants practice pub rain rules rumours running scar scared scarlet smile surprises tea temper tired torture village warm weather wet white